Last updated 30 September 2024

 Procedure before a person is deported or removed

-Once a person is detained under this section, an officer must ensure that the person is made aware of the fact that they may apply for a visa within two working days (ss 194, 195(1)(a) Migration Act).
+Once a person is detained under s 189, an officer must ensure that the person is made aware of the fact that they may apply for a visa within two working days (ss 194, 195(1)(a) Migration Act).
 If the detainee informs an officer in writing within those two working days of their intention to apply, a further five working days are allowed (s 195(1)(b) Migration Act).
 A person applying for a visa outside these time limits is severely restricted in the type of visa they can apply for (s 195(2) Migration Act).
 In any event, if no visa is granted, the person must be removed from Australia.

 Where a person is in immigration detention, they must be afforded all reasonable facilities for obtaining legal advice or taking legal proceedings (s 256 Migration Act).